callummole/SP_18-19/README.md

-Experiment Repository for preprint: Mole et al., 2020, Predicting Takeover Response to silent automated failures.
+Experiment Repository for preprint: Mole et al., 2020, Predicting Takeover Response to silent automated failures (https://psyarxiv.com/bv2pt/).

 The experiment was ran in the following order.